- Transport Canada Exam Guide

 To make sure you are familiar with Canadian publications you will need these:

-Sailing Directions These are very straightforward publications, but if you are not familiar with them then you should know what they contain and how to use them.
+Sailing Directions These are very straightforward publications, but if you are not familiar with them then you should get a copy (any one will do) and get familiar with the general information and layout.
+Any volume will be good for studying.

 Other Resources: